litexlang/litex-official-documents/Tutorial/Appendix_Homepage_of_Litex.md

   </tr>
 </table>

-The simplicity of Litex enables both the large-scale adoption of formal languages and their deep integration into AI systems.
+As you can see, traditional formal languages are too complex.
+Litex lowers the entrance barrier by 10x, lowers the cost of constructing formalized proofs by 10x, making formalization as easy and fast as natural writing.
 In Litex, there is no foreign keywords, twisted syntax, or complex semantics, just plain reasoning.
-Litex benefits both AI research and the math community.

-Scaling formal reasoning has several meanings: 1.
-Scaling the number of people who can use formal reasoning; 2.
-Scaling the complexity of the problems that can be solved by formal reasoning.
-3. Scaling AI to perform formal reasoning.
+The Litex ecosystem is thriving. `pylitex` is the Python package that allows you to call Litex, and at the same time being able to use all the AI tools and scientific computation packages.
+The smooth integration of Litex into your existing workflow is also the strength of Litex.

+Litex is a language full of potential.
+Join us to build the future of reasoning together!

 ## Contact & Contribute to Litex